megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 Specific actions for extension of Coin-box
 ###########################################

-A Coin box is created and extended as a usual non-coin box, only one additional action is required: *Coin box class* shall also implement interface CoinsBox<P extends PublicKey25519Proposition> interface without any additional function implementations, i.e. it is a mixin interface.
+A Coin box is created and extended as a usual non-coin box, only one additional action is required: *Coin box class* shall also implement interface ``CoinsBox<P extends PublicKey25519Proposition>`` interface without any additional function implementations, i.e., it is a mixin interface.

 Transaction extension
 #####################